QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Experimental Design

-\paragraph{Sample-Variant Trials:} These trials assessed the impact of population size on performance in high dimensions (a fixed $D=100$).
-The computational budget is varied between population sizes of [100, 250, 500, 1000, 5000], with 30 independent trials performed for each sample size / test function combination using maximum number of iterations $g_{max}=100$.
+The sample-variant trials assessed the impact of population size on performance.
+The computational budget is varied between population sizes of $[100, 250, 500, 1000, 5000]$. $30$ independent trials were performed for each test function / sample size combination, using maximum number of iterations $g_{max}=100$ and fixed dimensionality $D=100$.

-The $N=5000$ trials, however, were only run for 10 trials to ensure statistical significance while mitigating the high computational overhead, resulting in a total of 11,310 full optimization runs; 3770 for each algorithm.
+The $N=5000$ trials, however, were only run for 10 trials to ensure statistical significance while mitigating the high computational overhead, resulting in a total of 11,310 full optimization runs; 3770 for each optimization algorithm.